 FALSE.

 We are simply used to factory-farmed, factory-produced convenience foods, and an insurance-based sick-care system, neither of which serves our health and well-being.
 A mindshift is required.
-True, organically grown and harvested food is more expensive; and most Functional Medicine doctors don’t take health insurance.
+True, organically grown and harvested food is more expensive; and most root cause (Functional Medicine or naturopathic) doctors don’t take health insurance.
 But, both serve to create health; and that’s an investment in your long-term health and wellbeing.
+And keep in mind that a few more extra dollars invested in your health and wellness now will help prevent potentially massive amounts of money down the road in medical expenses.

-Do what you can to prioritize your health and the health of your family.
-Costco, Trader Joe’s, Safeway and Walmart now have more organic food choices at pretty good prices.
+Costco, Trader Joe’s, Safeway and Walmart now offer more organic food choices at pretty good prices.
 Download the Dirty Dozen food list from EWG.org to determine the conventional produce you must avoid due to higher pesticide and herbicide content, and the Clean 15 list for the best produce to buy conventionally grown.

 Functional Medicine is root cause-based medicine, and there are an increasing number of books on natural healing with a root cause focus as well as Functional Medicine nutritionists and health coaches that can be cost-effective resources.
 Finally, consider the far higher cost in dollars, time, and energy for you not to invest in your health right now.
 What I would have given to have had access to a Functional Medicine, naturopath, or integrative practitioner 30 years ago!